junwatu/clothes-recommendation/blog/README.md

 The RAG data source uses a clothes style CSV file that contain embeddings values and from it the app get all the clothes recommendation.

-You can look all the clothes style database in the `data\clothes_styles_with_embeddings.csv` file.
+You can look at all the clothes style databases in the `data\clothes_styles_with_embeddings.csv` file.

 ## **Data Management with GridDB**

 ### API Documentation

 The main code that responsible for handling data input and output to GridDB is the `db/griddbOperarions.js` file.
-Here's the table summary for it's function:
+Here's the table summary for its function:

 | **Function**                    | **Description**                                                                                               |
 |----------------------------------|---------------------------------------------------------------------------------------------------------------|